Louis-tr/Url-Shortener/README.md

 A small url "shortener".
 The length of the resulting urls do obviously depend on the length of your domain and the id length set in the config.

+# How to shorten an url
+## Api
+You can use the /shorten endpoint to shorten an url.
+Just make a post request to that endpoint and provide the "url" key with the original url.
+You will get back the new url in plain text.

+## Web
+Just paste your url into the input and click the "Shorten" button.
+The input will be updated to the resulting url.

 ## Dependencies

 - [Python 3.6 or higher](https://www.python.org/)